patrykpilek/LumenApiGateway/README.md

 - [x] preparing Lumen for the API Gateway
 - [x] creating the controllers for the authors and books Lumen microservices
-- [ ] unifying Lumen responses for the API Gateway
+- [x] unifying Lumen responses for the API Gateway
-- [ ] Registering routes for microservices in Lumen from the Gateway
+- [ ] registering routes for microservices in Lumen from the Gateway
-- [ ] Preparing the Gateway in Lumen to consume services
+- [ ] preparing the Gateway in Lumen to consume services
-- [ ] Preparing the Lumen components to consume the internal services
+- [ ] preparing the Lumen components to consume the internal services